 I may earn a commission or products from the companies mentioned in this post.
 All opinions are my own.

-Learn how to create a beautiful blog banner using this PicMonkey tutorial.
+Learn how to create a blog banner using PicMonkey.

 PicMonkey is super easy to use with barely any learning curve.
-I mean seriously, I can learn to use photoshop, but with everything that needs to be done for a blog learning a new program is time-consuming.
-PicMonkey is a great way to get professional looking results with all of it’s great features.
+A great way to create a banner for your blog using PicMonkey is fabulous.
+I mean seriously, I can learn to use Photoshop, but with everything that needs to be done for a blog learning a new program is time-consuming.
+PicMonkey is a great way to get professional looking results because all of it’s great features.

 The free version of PicMonkey is great to play around with and you can have professional looking results, but if you want even more features, go with the premium.
 I’m actually ready to upgrade to the super premium.